 Forums, blogs, YouTube videos and social media posts also include feedback from other patients who have received knee replacement surgery.

 Don’t be put off by the wealth of information available.
-We discuss how to navigate these sources of information and what they mean in ‘How Success is Measured’ on this website.
+We discuss how to navigate these sources of information and what they mean on this website in ‘How Success is Measured’.

 What to do next